-The CTDA will make available up to 3 user accounts for institutions working in the shared CTDA management channel to add and manage content.
-User accounts are reviewed on a yearly basis on the CTDA sandbox and channels managed by CTDA.
-On CTDA sandbox and channels managed by CTDA, accounts that have been inactive for more than six months are removed.
-Institutions with their own channels decide on the number of users, add user accounts, and manage user accounts according to guidelines for user accounts and their institution's needs.
-Any user account that has been determined as a security risk or breach on any channel will be removed and the institution will be notified of the removal.
+The CTDA will make available user accounts for institutions working in the shared CTDA management channel to add and manage content.
+User accounts are reviewed on a yearly basis.
+Accounts that have been inactive for more than one year will be disabled.
+Any user account that has been determined as a security risk or breach will be disabled and the institution notified.